kevinding0218/InterviewDocuments/Q and A/Multi-thread & Concurrent.md

 				// put the thread in the WAIT state if buffer is full
 				// at this time, the key held by running this method will be released and made available for the consumer lock.wait();
-			buffer[count++] = 1;
+			// if buffer is not full, I added object into the buffer buffer[count++] = 1;
-			lock.notifyAll();
+			// since I put objects in my buffer, I am going to notify all the consumers that may be in the WAIT state lock.notifyAll();
 		}
 	}